gov-cy/govcy-express-services/README.md

 }
 ```

 - `site` object: Contains information about the site, including the site ID, language, and footer links.
-See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#site-and-page-meta-data-explained) for more details
+See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#site-and-page-meta-data-explained) for more details.
+Some fields that are only specific to the govcy-express-forms project are the following:
+  - `submission_data_version` : The submission data version,
+  - `renderer_version` : The govcy-frontend-renderer version,
+  - `design_systems_version` : The govcy-design-system version,
 - `pages` array: An array of page objects, each representing a page in the site.
     - `pageData` object: Contains the metadata to be rendered on the page.
 See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#site-and-page-meta-data-explained) for more details
     - `pageTemplate` object: Contains the page template to be rendered on the page.
 See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#json-input-template) for more details